syhpoon/xyzcmd/doc/user/stdplugins.rst

 ``:sys:panel``
 ++++++++++++++
-This plugin is a "face" of |XYZ|, it is responsible for drawing both navigation panels and interact with user.
+This plugin is a "face" of |XYZ|, it is responsible for drawing both navigation panels and interacting with user.

 Public methods: